danikavu/Ableton-Drum-Rack/README.md

 ### Updating sample Frames and Length

-With this poor implementation you can update sample frames and length using the 'update_sample_details()' function.
+With this poor implementation you can update sample frames and length using the `update_sample_details()` function.
 It uses the soundfile module.
 The problem here is time.
 Depending on computer and amount of samples this can take ages.
 I suggest you update partially by folder and not the whole database at once.
 Alternative option is to set loginfo to True and update the data for the samples at creation of preset.

 Update frames and length columns.
 (Frames for the Ableton '.adg' files, Length for queries)